New! IDE to IDE support

 Keep source behind the firewall

 CodeTogether is designed to keep your code safe and secure by keeping the full source code on the host system and only relaying necessary information with end-to-end encryption.
 Many companies have embraced Agile software development techniques like pair programming and mob programming.
 For those organizations with strict security measures that require all code to remain on-premises, we also offer an Enterprise version that allows you to roll out CodeTogether internally and keep your source 100% behind the firewall.

 Beats screen sharing!

 Edits are immediately synced for all to see, no more painful lag time like you get with screen sharing!
-And no more squinting to see the screen, the code displays clearly in your browser.
+And no more squinting to see the screen, the code displays clearly in your in your IDE or your browser.
 CodeTogether allows you to code together online while providing the freedom that screen sharing lacks.
 Choose who to follow, or do your own investigation.
 Plus, you’re free to multi-task since only the project is shared and not the entire desktop.

 Find what you need with smart searches

 It may not be your project, but there’s no reason to get lost in a remote pair programming session.
-CodeTogether makes it easy to search for content across the shared projects, and you can even use regular expressions for an advanced search.
+When joining from a browser, CodeTogether makes it easy to search for content across the shared projects, and you can even use regular expressions for an advanced search.
 All occurrences are listed for each file, just click the instance you are looking for to jump to the line of code.

 Take a look at these videos to learn more about pair programming with CodeTogether!